Description

 Instructions

-1. Prepare the custard.
-In a medium-heavy based saucepan, combine the sugar, skim milk powder, milk and cream.
+- Prepare the custard.
+In a medium heavy-based saucepan, combine the sugar, skim milk powder, milk, and cream.
 Whisk until smooth and the skim milk powder is wholly dissolved.
 Place the saucepan over medium heat.
 Bring to just below a boil, stirring frequently with a wooden spoon to prevent sticking.
 Then remove the saucepan from the heat.
-In a mixing bowl whisk the egg yolks for 2 min until they lighten.
-While whisking constantly slowly pour the warm milk mixture into the mixing bowl.
+In a mixing bowl, whisk the egg yolks for 2 min until they lighten.
+While whisking constantly, slowly pour the warm milk mixture into the mixing bowl.
+It’s essential not to pour all of the milk at once so the yolks don’t get too hot too quickly and you don’t end up with scrambled eggs.
+So be patient.
 Mix well until completely combined.

-2. Cook the custard.
+- Cook the custard.
 Pour the mixture back into the saucepan and place over medium heat.
-Stir constantly with the whisk, making sure to scrape the bottom of the saucepan as you stir.
+Stir constantly with the whisk, ensuring that you scrape the bottom of the saucepan as you stir.
 Cook and stir until the custard reaches 80°C (175°F), about 5 to 10 min.
-For a more accurate read, I prefer to check the temperature with the pan off the heat, after having whisked the custard well.
+For a more accurate reading, I prefer to check the temperature with the pan off the heat, after having whisked the custard well.
 Check the temperature in several places in case your saucepan has hot spots.
-Be really careful about the temperature and don’t leave the custard unattended.
-If it gets too hot, the egg yolks will form clumps or the custard might curdle.
-The custard should coat the back of a spoon but it shouldn’t be as thick as pastry cream or curd.
+Be careful with the temperature and never leave the custard unattended.
+If it gets too hot, the egg yolks will form clumps, or the custard might curdle.
+The custard should coat the back of a spoon, but it shouldn’t be as thick as pastry cream or curd.
 Aim for the consistency of single cream.
-Stir the custard with a tablespoon and immediately trace a line across the back of the spoon with a finger.
-It should leave a clear trace as the line should remain visible.
+Stir a spoon into the custard and immediately trace a line across the back of the spoon with a finger.
+It should leave a clear trace, as the line should remain visible.
 It means your custard is thick enough and ready.

-3. Let the custard cool down.
+- Let the custard cool down.
 Pour the custard through a mesh strainer into a clean medium-sized mixing bowl or plastic container.
 Whisk in the extract.
-Cover the bowl with plastic wrap, pressing it directly onto the surface of the custard and let stand until the bowl reaches room temperature.
-This can take up to 1h.
+Cover the bowl with plastic wrap, pressing it directly onto the surface of the custard, and let stand until the bowl reaches room temperature.
+This can take up to 1 h.
+If you want to speed things up, you can fill a larger bowl a third of the way with cold water and add a big handful of ice cubes.
+Gently lower the bowl/container with the custard into the ice bath bowl (be careful that no water from the ice bath flows or splashes into the custard while doing so).
+The custard will cool down to room temperature much more quickly.

 Notes